 Prior and future updates or service packs on these operating system versions are supported unless otherwise stated.
 The operating system version and updates must also be supported by the operating system provider.

-Windows 10 is supported for basic testing of single-machine sites and application development use only.
+Windows 10 Pro and Enterprise are supported for basic testing of single-machine sites and application development use only.
 It is not recommended for deployment in a production environment and does not support multiple-machine sites.

 You can deploy ArcGIS Notebook Server in the cloud.
 Cloud platforms allow you to add capabilities to your ArcGIS Notebook Server deployment, including resizing computer capacity and automatically distributing application network traffic across multiple instances for better performance.